yus100/fundara/README.md

 # Fundura
 A crowdfunding platform dedicated to advancing AI research projects.
-Fundura connects innovative AI researchers with supporters who want to contribute to the future of artificial intelligence.
+Fundura connects innovative AI researchers with supporters who want to contribute to the future of artificial intelligence and is built with the Solana blockchain.

 ## About ⚡
 Fundura aims to bridge the gap between AI researchers and potential backers by providing a transparent and secure platform for research funding.
 Our platform enables researchers to showcase their projects and receive financial support from individuals and organizations interested in advancing AI technology.